obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Submit your plugin.md

 3. In the sidebar, select **Plugins**, and then select **New plugin**.
 4. Fill out the submission form:
    - **GitHub repository URL**: the URL of your repository, for example `https://github.com/your-username/your-repo-name`.
    - **Owner**: who will own and maintain this entry.
 This doesn't have to match the repository's GitHub owner.
+Choose yourself, or an [[Organizations|organization]] you belong to.
 5. Review and agree to the [[Developer policies]], and confirm that you'll continue to support your plugin.
 6. Select **Submit**.